WTW-IM/es-components/packages/es-components/src/components/patterns/incrementer/Incrementer.md

 Default incrementers will start at 0 and increase and decrease by 1 with no upper and lower limits.
+The `startingValue` may be set to `null` to start with a blank input.

 ```
 <Incrementer />